 About Old Town

 Too Hip to Ever Get Old.
-This once hippie haven, located between Lincoln Park and the Gold Coast, continues to attract new generations with a diverse collection of restaurants, shops and entertainment venues.
+This once hippie haven, located between Lincoln Park and the Gold Coast, continues to capture the interest of homebuyers with its diverse collection of restaurants, shops and entertainment venues.

-The go-go clubs of the ‘60s and ‘70s may be gone but Old Town’s hip spirit lives on with popular Irish pubs, entertainment venues and the world-famous Second City, where everyone from John Belushi and Bill Murray to Tina Fey and Steve Carell launched their comedy careers.
+The go-go clubs of the ‘60s and ‘70s may be gone but Old Town’s hip spirit lives on with popular pubs, Zanies comedy club and the world-famous Second City, where everyone from John Belushi and Bill Murray to Tina Fey and Steve Carell launched their comedy careers.

 The upscale neighborhood includes some of the city’s best-preserved historic homes; single-family homes priced well over $1 million and many newer condominiums.
-As the community has edged west in recent years, new development brings moderately priced housing to the area.
+As the community has edged west in recent years, new development is bringing moderately-priced housing to the area.

-With its proximity to the lake, Lincoln Park and the Loop, Old Town is a top choice among Chicagoans.
-Easily accessible by public transportation including two L stops and numerous CTA bus lines, the neighborhood also has well-traveled designated bike lanes along Wells Street.
+With its proximity to the lake, Lincoln Park and The Loop, Old Town is a top choice among Chicagoans.
+Easily accessible by public transportation, including two CTA train stops and numerous bus routes, the neighborhood also has well-traveled designated bike lanes along Wells Street.